-Electronic Debit Cards and Direct Deposit each provide a more efficient means of paying DCSS customers.
-They also improve DCSS operations and productivity by reducing the administrative costs associated with producing and disbursing paper checks.
+Electronic Debit Cards and Direct Deposit each provide a more efficient means of paying child support to DCSS customers.
+These payment instruments improve DCSS operations and productivity by reducing the administrative costs associated with producing and disbursing paper checks.

 Some of the benefits to the custodial parent include:

-• Reduces delay or loss of payments
+- Reduces the loss of payments

-• Debit card transactions can be monitored online
+- Debit card transactions can be monitored online

-• Customers receive statements detailing transactions
+- Customers receive statements detailing transactions

-• Customers receive 24 hours access to their funds
+- Customers receive 24 hours access to their funds

+All custodial parents with a checking or savings account at a local bank are eligible for this service.
 Georgia law prohibits DCSS from disbursing child support payments to anyone other than the custodial parent.
-Therefore, DCSS will only disburse child support payments to the DCSS issued debit card belonging to the custodial parent or by direct deposit to the custodial parent's bank account.
+DCSS will only disburse child support payments to the DCSS issued debit card belonging to the custodial parent or by direct deposit to the custodial parent's bank account.
 Custodial parents requesting direct deposit must provide DCSS with their personal bank account information and not the account information of a third party.
 DCSS may, at any time, request additional documentation to verify the account holder.
 Providing bank account information that does not belong to the custodial parent will result in a violation of Georgia law and will not be honored by DCSS.
 By applying for direct deposit and providing your bank account information, you acknowledge that the bank account belongs to you and not to a third party.

 To request Direct Deposit online:

 1. You must have your Bank Routing and Account Numbers.